saeedehsalehi/ArnaDataset/README.md

-# Arna: A Multipurpose Dataset of One Thousand and One Documents for Persian Document Analysis
+# Arna: Stories from 1001 Persian Pages — A Versatile Benchmark Dataset for Intelligent Document Analysis
 *ArnaDataset* is a unique collection of 1001 annotated Persian document images, carefully labeled into 7 semantic layout categories.
 Each image is paired with a detailed XML file that not only contains bounding boxes — but also, wherever applicable, the extracted textual content of the regions.

 This dataset bridges a significant gap in Persian document understanding, enabling researchers and engineers to build smarter OCR, document parsing, and information extraction systems.